babusid/babusid/README.md

 - 🌱Some things I'm currently using / learning:
   - C/C++
   - Python
-  - PyTorch, NumPy, Scikit-Learn ...
+  - PyTorch, NumPy
   - FastAPI
   - AWS
   - UNIX / Linux
 - :brain: Other things I've used in the past:
+  - Pandas / Scikit-Learn
   - Java
   - React JS
   - ReduxJS